Who is attending this year’s State of the Union address?

 As is customary, the president will be flanked by the House speaker, Mr McCarthy, and his vice president, Kamala Harris, as he delivers his speech to the assembled members of the House and Senate, with family, friends and specially invited guests looking down from the balcony of the lower chamber.

-Two parties already invited to attend this February’s event include RowVaughn and Rodney Wells, the parents of Tyre Nichols, and Brandon Tsay, the hero of the Monterey Park mass shooting.
+Among the parties already invited to attend this year’s event include RowVaughn and Rodney Wells, the mother and stepfather of Tyre Nichols, and Brandon Tsay, the hero of the Monterey Park mass shooting.

-Nichols, 29, was brutally beaten by five police officers during a routine traffic stop in Memphis, Tennessee, on 7 January and died days later of his injuries in hospital.
+Tyre Nichols, 29, a FedEx driver by profession, was brutally beaten by five police officers during a routine traffic stop in Memphis, Tennessee, on 7 January and died three days later of his injuries in hospital.

 The officers concerned have all been dismissed and an investigation into their conduct is underway but the release of bodycam footage of the incident has provoked fresh outrage and renewed calls for reform.